JiayangYing/CITS3403_PRO/README.md

 pip install -r requirements.txt
 ```

 You should now have a fully set up development environment with all dependencies installed.
-You're ready to start working on the project!

 ## Initialization